Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

-hence $|\psi\rangle_{p6m}^{\mu_1}$ cannot change the fermion parity of the 0D block labeled by $\mu_1$; Near each 0D block labeled by $\mu_3$, there are 3 complex fermions which form another atomic insulator with odd fermion parity:
+hence $|\psi\rangle_{p6m}^{\mu_1}$ cannot change the fermion parity of the 0D block labeled by $\mu_1$; Near each 0D block labeled by $\mu_3$, there are three complex fermions which form another atomic insulator with odd fermion parity:

 and it can change the fermion parity at each 0D block labeled by $\mu_3$.
-Then we consider the symmetry properties of these atomic insulators: the eigenvalues of $|\psi\rangle_{p6m}^{\mu_1}$ at $\mu_1$ under two independent reflection operations is:
+Then we consider the symmetry properties of these atomic insulators: the eigenvalues of $|\psi\rangle_{p6m}^{\mu_1}$ at $\mu_1$ under two independent reflection operations are:

-i.e., 1D bubble construction on $\tau_2$ can change the eigenvalue of $\bs{M}_{\tau_2}$ and leave the eigenvalue of $\bs{M}_{\tau_1}$ invariant.
-The eigenvalue of $|\psi\rangle_{p6m}^{\mu_3}$ at $\mu_3$ under reflection $\bs{M}_{\mu_2}$ is:
+i.e., 1D bubble construction on $\tau_2$ can change the eigenvalue of $\bs{M}_{\tau_1}$ and leave the eigenvalue of $\bs{M}_{\tau_2}$ invariant.
+The eigenvalue of $|\psi\rangle_{p6m}^{\mu_3}$ at $\mu_3$ under reflection $\bs{M}_{\tau_2}$ is:

 i.e., 1D bubble construction on $\tau_2$ can change the eigenvalue of $\bs{M}_{\tau_2}$.
-Similar 1D bubble constructions can be held on other 1D blocks, and we summarize the effects of 1D bubble constructions as following: \begin{enumerate}[1.] \item 1D bubble construction on $\tau_1$: simultaneously changes the eigenvalue of $\bs{M}_{\tau_2}$ at $\mu_1$ and $\bs{M}_{\tau_3}$ at $\mu_2$; \item 1D bubble construction on $\tau_2$: simultaneously changes the eigenvalue of $\bs{M}_{\tau_1}$ at $\mu_1$, $\bs{M}_{\tau_2}$ at $\mu_3$ and the fermion parity of $\mu_3$; \item 1D bubble construction on $\tau_3$: simultaneously changes the eigenvalues of $\bs{M}_{\tau_1}$ at $\mu_2$, $\bs{M}_{\tau_2}$ at $\mu_3$ and the fermion parity of $\mu_3$. \end{enumerate} There is another type of 1D bubble construction on $\tau_2$ and $\tau_3$ (we denote the above 1D bubble construction by ``type-\1'' and this 1D bubble construction by ``type-\2''): we decorate an Eq. (\ref{1D bubble}) on each $\tau_2$ (here both yellow and red dots represent the 0D FSPT mode with reflection eigenvalue $-1$), near $\mu_1$, there are six 0D FSPT modes with reflection eigenvalue $-1$ that change nothing; near $\mu_3$, there are three 0D FSPT modes with reflection eigenvalues $-1$ that changes the reflection eigenvalue at $\mu_3$.
-Similar for 1D bubble constructions on $\tau_3$.
+Similar 1D bubble constructions can be held on other 1D blocks, and we summarize the effects of 1D bubble constructions as following: \begin{enumerate}[1.] \item 1D bubble construction on $\tau_1$: simultaneously changes the eigenvalues of $\bs{M}_{\tau_2}$ at $\mu_1$ and $\bs{M}_{\tau_3}$ at $\mu_2$; \item 1D bubble construction on $\tau_2$: simultaneously changes the eigenvalues of $\bs{M}_{\tau_1}$ at $\mu_1$, $\bs{M}_{\tau_2}$ at $\mu_3$ and the fermion parity of $\mu_3$; \item 1D bubble construction on $\tau_3$: simultaneously changes the eigenvalues of $\bs{M}_{\tau_1}$ at $\mu_2$, $\bs{M}_{\tau_2}$ at $\mu_3$ and the fermion parity of $\mu_3$. \end{enumerate} There is another type of 1D bubble construction on $\tau_2$ and $\tau_3$ (we denote the above ``fermionic'' 1D bubble construction by ``type-\1'' and this ``bosonic'' 1D bubble construction by ``type-\2''): we decorate an bosonic 1D bubble [cf. Eq. (\ref{1D bubble}) and Fig. \ref{p6m 1D bubble}(b)] on each $\tau_2$ (here both yellow and red dots represent the 0D bosonic mode with reflection eigenvalue $-1$), near $\mu_1$, there are six 0D bosonic modes, each of them carries reflection eigenvalue $-1$ (six bosonic modes changes nothing):